cybermaggedon/gnucash-uk-vat/README.md

 	"profile": "local"
 	...
     },
+    "identity": {
+        "vrn": "1234567890",
 	...
+    }
 ```

 This will cause the adaptor to use `http://localhost:8080` for the VAT service.

 You should then use the service as above, including authenticating.
-However,
-there is no real authentication step it just returns a dummy access token which
+The authentication mechanism is there, but dummy credentials are issued, and
-is never checked.
+nothing is verified.